 The Act sets out the licensing regime, which calls for a detailed application and business plan.
 The Act also details minimum capital requirements and general requirements as well as annual returns to be submitted by licensed insurers.
 Every insurer, other than an approved external insurer undertaking domestic business or an insurer, who maintains permanently in Anguilla its principal office and staff, is required to appoint an insurance manager.

 No person can undertake insurance business in or from within Anguilla without a licence granted under the Act.
 It is the duty of the Commission to maintain a general review of insurance practice in Anguilla and to oversee the conduct of persons so licensed.

 Application forms and fees and other regulatory matters are to be found in the Insurance Regulations, Insurance (Amendment) Regulations, 2014 and published guidance notes.

-***Anguilla is an observer of the Group of International Insurance Centre Supervisors (GIICS).
+***Anguilla is a member of the Group of International Insurance Centre Supervisors (GIICS).